VirginiaLynne is an educator and mom of 5. Her science fair articles are from projects that competed successfully (local, state, national).

 Lego NTX Science Fair Project

 You are welcome to use the plans below to develop your own research project.
-The format of the graphs he used are given, but you will need to do your own building, programming and testing.
+The format of the graphs he used is given, but you will need to do your own building, programming, and testing.

 Guided robots are used by the military to find bombs.
 The purpose of my experiment was to create an unguided robot.
 Here is how my project was done: